DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Return order.md

 **Field**                   | **Description**                                                           | **D365 line target**
 :---                        |:---                                                                       |:---
-**Item number**             | The D365 item number                                                      | Used for validation **Lot Id**                  | Lot id for the sales/transfer order line                                  | Used to find D365 source transaction line
+**Item number**             | The D365 item number                                                      | Used for validation **Lot Id**                  | Lot id for the return order line                                          | Used to find D365 source transaction line
-**Document date**           | Document date of 3PL’s delivery note number.
-If setting **Auto post receipt** is enabled, this will be used in posting the delivery note if header Document date is blank.        	| • Product receipt > Document date
-**Delivery note**           | 	3PL’s delivery note number.
-If setting **Auto post receipt** is enabled, this will be used in posting the delivery note if header Delivery note is blank.
-Grouped by Delivery note, i.e. multiple delivery notes can be posted for the Arrival journal.	    | • Product receipt > Delivery note/Packing slip
-**Quantity**                | Received quantity	                                                        | • Arrival journal line > Quantity <br> • Product receipt line > Received
+**Quantity**                | Received quantity.
+This must be a positive quantity.                      | • Arrival journal line > Quantity <br> • Packing slip journal line > Received
+**Disposition code**        | Specify how to process an item that is returned by a customer.
+Mapped value for [Disposition code mapping](../SETUP/3PL%20SETUP/Disposition%20code%20mapping.md)	| Arrival journal line > Disposition code
-**Colour**                  | Product dimensions – Colour	                                            | Used for validation **Size**                    | Product dimensions – Size	                                                | Used for validation **Style**                   | Product dimensions – Style	                                            | Used for validation **Configuration**           | Product dimensions – Configuration	                                    | Used for validation **Inventory status**        | Storage dimensions – Inventory status.
+**Colour**                  | Product dimensions – Colour	                                            | Used for validation **Size**                    | Product dimensions – Size	                                                | Used for validation **Style**                   | Product dimensions – Style	                                            | Used for validation **Configuration**           | Product dimensions – Configuration	                                    | Used for validation **Batch number**            | Tracking dimensions – Batch number <br> If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.                                       | • Arrival journal line > Batch number <br> • Product receipt line > Batch number
+**Serial number**           | Tracking dimensions – Serial number	                                    | • Arrival journal line > Serial number <br> • Product receipt line > Serial number
+**Inventory status**        | Storage dimensions – Inventory status.
 Mapped value for [Inventory status](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md)  | Used for validation
-**Batch number**            | Tracking dimensions – Batch number <br> If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.                                       | • Arrival journal line > Batch number <br> • Product receipt line > Batch number
-**Serial number**           | Tracking dimensions – Serial number	                                    | • Arrival journal line > Serial number <br> • Product receipt line > Serial number
-**Manufacturing date**      | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.
-Doesn't update an existing D365 batch.	| • Batches > Manufacturing date
-**Expiration date**         | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.
-Doesn't update an already D365 batch.	| • Batches > Expiration date